programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 1. Visit the [GitHub Desktop site](https://desktop.github.com/) and click on the "Download GitHub Desktop" button to download the GitHub Desktop software to your computer (Mac and Windows only; Linux users will need to use git just via the command line, which is not covered in this version of the tutorial).
 2. Once the file has completely downloaded, double-click on it and follow the directions to install GitHub Desktop as follows.
 3. Enter the username and password for the GitHub.com account you created using the steps above.
 (Ignore the "Add an Enterprise Account" button.)
-Click continue.
+Click "Continue".
 4. Enter the name and email address you want the work on your site to be associated with (probably just your real name and normal email address, but it's up to you!).
-On the same page, click the "Install Command Line Tools" button and enter your computer's username and password if prompted (then click the "Install Helper" button on the prompt).
-After you get a popup that all command line tools have successful installed, click continue.
+5. On the same page, click the "Install Command Line Tools" button and enter your computer's username and password if prompted (then click the "Install Helper" button on the prompt).
+After you get a popup message that all command line tools have successful installed, click continue.
-5. The last page will ask "Which repositories would you like to use?".
+6. The last page will ask "Which repositories would you like to use?".
 Ignore this for now and click the "Done" button.
-6. *Optional:* Follow the walkthrough of the GitHub Desktop app that will appear (this isn't necessary; we will cover anything you need to do with it in this lesson).
+7. *Optional:* Follow the walkthrough of the GitHub Desktop app that will appear (this isn't necessary; we will cover anything you need to do with it in this lesson).

 ### Text editor

-You'll need a "text editor" program on your computer, to make small customizations to your Jekyll site's code.
+You'll need to download and install a "text editor" program on your computer, for making small customizations to your Jekyll site's code.
 Good free options include [TextWrangler](http://www.barebones.com/products/textwrangler/download.html) (Mac) or [Notepad++](https://notepad-plus-plus.org/) (Windows).
 Software aimed at word processing, like Microsoft Word or Word Pad, isn't a good choice because it's easy to forget how to format and save the file, accidentally adding in extra formatting and characters that will break your site.
 You'll want something that specifically can save what you write as plaintext (e.g. HTML, Markdown).

 *Optional:* See "Authoring in Markdown" in the "Testing and drafting locally" section below for notes on a Markdown-specific editing program, which you may also wish to install when you get to the point of authoring webpages and/or blog posts.